programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 screenshots:

 ![][]
-Search results for “negro” in the Old Bailey Online (click to enlarge)
+Search results for “negro” in the Old Bailey Online

 ![][1]